China searches for survivors from plane crash with cause still unclear | Business

 "Accidents that start at cruise altitude are usually caused by weather, deliberate sabotage, or pilot error," Dan Elwell, a former head of U.S. regulator the Federal Aviation Administration, told Reuters.
 Elwell, who led the FAA during the 737-MAX crisis, said mechanical failures in modern commercial jets were rare at cruise altitude.

+The U.S. National Transportation Safety Board (NTSB) said on Tuesday it was in touch with CAAC's investigator-in-charge and would support the investigation with technical advisers from the Federal Aviation Administration, Boeing and engine manufacturer CFM in all ways necessary.
+China has strict quarantine policies due to the pandemic.
+No decision has been made yet about whether U.S. authorities will travel there for the investigation, a NTSB spokesperson said.

 On Monday, China Eastern and two subsidiaries grounded its fleet of 737-800 planes.
 The group has 225 of the aircraft, data from British aviation consultancy IBA shows.
-(Additional reporting by Stella Qiu, Albee Zhang and Ryan Woo in Beijing, Jason Xue and Brenda Goh in Shanghai, Jamie Freed in Sydney, Allison Lampert in Montreal and Eric M Johnson in Seattle; Editing by Simon Cameron-Moore, Clarence Fernandez and Raissa Kasolowsky)
+(Additional reporting by Stella Qiu, Albee Zhang and Ryan Woo in Beijing, Jason Xue and Brenda Goh in Shanghai, Jamie Freed in Sydney, David Shepardson in Washington, Allison Lampert in Montreal and Eric M Johnson in Seattle; Editing by Simon Cameron-Moore, Clarence Fernandez, Raissa Kasolowsky and Bernard Orr)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)